kneshi/sshield/README.md

 ## Todo

 - [ ] populate configs files
+- [x] add an options to skip and go to next
 - [ ] test /usr/sbin/sshd -t -f
 - [ ] set mode and ownership on the sshd_config file if pushed to prod (root:root and 0600)
+- [ ] add a mandatory options to be sure we don't forget a parameters